…because “user-error” is the most common reason for getting a sunburn while using sunscreen, here are my 10 tips on how

 8. It’s Not Really Waterproof.

-If you get wet, dry off and then immediately reapply sunscreen.
+If you get wet, I recommend drying off and then immediately reapplying sunscreen.
 Even if said sunscreen is “waterproof.”

 9. Ask for Help!

 Ask others for help with areas you can’t reach.
 I can almost guarantee that having someone you don’t know that well, rubbing sunscreen into your skin is better than the hot, prickling sensation of a sunburn.

 10. Expiration Date.